How Much Is Health Insurance a Month?

 1. Part of maintaining a healthy lifestyle is actively contributing to making wise decisions when it comes to a persons’ health plan choice, therefore, when selecting the health plan a person has to make a conscious decision to choose a High-Deductible Health Plan (HDHP).

-The first method to reduce the monthly health insurance cost is to choose a high-deductible health plan (HDHP).
+The first method to reduce the monthly cost is to choose a high-deductible health plan (HDHP).

 Why does this save money?